NeuromatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

-# General schedule (This pages refers to the course schedule of NMA-CN 2021.
-We will update the new schedule as soon as possible.)
+# General schedule

+### _This page refers to the course schedule of NMA-CN 2021.
+We will update the new program as soon as possible._

 ## Course overview
 * Week 0 (Optional)